JasonLocklin/Dissertation/outline.md

-available in this particular case, the visual motor system is forced to rely on information gleaned after-the-fact, or, in other words, "error signals," to maintain effective control mechanism parameters [tk].
+available in this particular case, the visual motor system is forced to rely on information gleaned after-the-fact, or, in other words, "error signals," to maintain effective control mechanism parameters [@Wong2010].
 There exists a rich, half-century of investigation into this short-term parametric adaptation of saccades, or simply "saccadic adaptation," based on the origional paradigm developed by
 @mclaughlin1967.
 Saccaddic adaptation tasks mimick and amplify oculomotor processes that occur naturally and on a continual basis in humans.
-For example, neuromuscular changes, such as a changes in the strength and funciton paresis of ocular muscles due to paresis, injury [@Kommerell1976], or aging
-[@warabi1984], or the wearing of magnifying glasses [tk], result in some saccadic error, and the neuroplasticity underlying saccadic adaptation permit correction so that vision is not impaired.
-These types of purturbations can be monocular or binocular [@Erkelens1989] and can effect saccadic accuracy in various dimensions[tk].
+For example, neuromuscular changes, such as a changes in the strength and funciton paresis of ocular muscles due to paresis, injury [@Kommerell1976], or aging [@warabi1984], or the wearing of magnifying glasses [@Erkelens1989], result in some saccadic error, and the neuroplasticity underlying saccadic adaptation permit correction so that vision is not impaired.
+These types of purturbations can be monocular or binocular [@Erkelens1989] and can effect saccadic accuracy in various dimensions[@Chaturvedi1997].

 [SA is motoric, but also perception -compare with prisms] From the earliest discussion, saccadic adaptation has been compared to prism